NCBI-Hackathons/PhenVar/README.md

 `./manage.py resume`

+To update the database with the latest data from PubMed (best to run this as a daily cronjob to avoid API timeouts from large queries), run:

+`./manage.py update`

+It may be necessary to restart your webserver for new changes to appear in the web.

 Copy or symlink phenvar.ini to /etc/uwsgi.d/ and phenvar.conf to /etc/nginx/sites-enabled/ (assuming CentOS 7.x system) and restart nginx and uwsgi.

 It may be necessary to grant permissions to the uwsgi user to access the PhenVar application and log files (located at /var/log/uwsgi/phenvar.log).